TentacleGames/MapGenerator/README.md

 `room_size` - tuple of min and max size of rooms

-`rooms_count` - maximum number of rooms in dungeon (actual number of rooms could be less in case there is not enough space)
+`rooms_count` - maximum number of rooms in dungeon (if there's not enough space, the actual number of rooms could be less than)

 `transitions_type` - type of transitions between rooms: portals or corridors or both

-`portals_percent` - percentage of portals if transitions_type it 'both'
+`portals_percent` - percentage of portals if transitions_type is 'both'

-`each_room_transitions` - means that each room have at least one connection
+`each_room_transitions` - means that each room have at least one connection to another room

 `must_conected` - if it's true, then all rooms should be reachable

-`base_connecting` - if it "closest" or "farest" then rooms will be connected with closest/farest neighbor, and "random" is random.
+`base_connecting` - if it's "closest" or "farest" then rooms will be connected with closest/farest neighbor, and "random" is random.

 `corridor_curves` - style of corridors.
-Could be straight (as possible), curve (a lots of turnings).
+Could be straight (as possible), curved (a lots of turnings).
 In case of random, this parameter sets randomly to "straight" or "curve" for each corridor

-`max_connections_delta` - this parameter needed to delete excess corridors (if it possible, considering "must_connected" parameter)
+`max_connections_delta` - this parameter is needed to delete excess corridors (if it's possible, considering "must_connected" parameter)

 How to use